HarryMcCarney/ChessAnalytics/README.md

 # Drivers of rating increase

 ## Play more?
-First and obvious thing to check was whether simply playing more games would improve rating.
+The first and obvious thing to check was whether simply playing more games would improve rating.
-Chart below shows least squares regression for rating change over number of games.
+The chart below shows least squares regression for rating change over number of games.
-Each dot is a player, x axis is number of game played since 2015, y axis is rating change.
+Each dot is a player, x axis is number of games played since 2015, y axis is rating change.
-The regression line does show some benefit to playing lopts of games but not much.
+The regression line does show some likely benefit to playing lots of games but not much.

 Code to generate this is in Analytics\AnalysePlayersGames.fsx